simeononsecurity/simeononsecurity.ch/content/articles/best-data-recovery-tools-recover-lost-files/index.en.md

 - Recovery of photos, videos, documents, emails, and more.
 - Option to recover data from formatted or corrupt storage media.
 - Preview function to view recoverable files before performing the recovery.
-- Compatibility with a wide range of devices and file systems.
+- Compatibility with many devices and file systems.

 To learn more about Stellar Data Recovery and download the software, visit their [official website](https://www.stellarinfo.com/windows-data-recovery-professional.php).